uabrc/uabrc.github.io/docs/cheaha/open_ondemand/hpc_desktop.md

 <!-- markdownlint-disable MD046 -->
 !!! note

     When using a tunnel, all information visible within VSCode is end-to-end encrypted and sent from Cheaha to your local machine through a third-party service (the tunnel).
 Use of any third party services and encryption for Restricted/PHI Data may require a risk assessment first.
+Please [contact us](../../help/support.md) if you need to use VSCode to work with PHI or other restricted data.
 <!-- markdownlint-enable MD046 -->

 ### Downloading and Installing VSCode and VSCode Server